RakhithJK/dbeaver-dbeaver-wiki/SQL-Execution.md

   ![](images/ug/Execute-main-menu.png)

-To execute a query under cursor or selected text, press <kbd>Ctrl+Enter</kbd> or right-click the query and click **Execute -> Execute SQL Statement** on the context menu.
+To execute a query under the cursor or selected text, press <kbd>Ctrl+Enter</kbd> or right-click the query and click **Execute -> Execute SQL Statement** on the context menu.
 You can do the same using the main toolbar or main menu: **SQL Editor -> Execute SQL Statement**.
-This executes the SQL query under cursor or selected text and fills the results pane with the query results.
+This executes the SQL query under the cursor or selected text and fills the results pane with the query results.

-To execute a query under cursor in a separate tab, press <kbd>CTRL+\ </kbd> or right-click the query and click **Execute -> Execute SQL in new tab** on the context menu.
+To execute a query under the cursor in a separate tab, press <kbd>CTRL+\ </kbd> or right-click the query and click **Execute -> Execute SQL in new tab** on the context menu.
 The same can be done using the main toolbar or the main menu: **SQL Editor -> Execute SQL in new tab**.
-This executes the SQL query under cursor or selected text and creates a new results tab.
+This executes the SQL query under the cursor or selected text and creates a new results tab.

 To execute the whole script, press <kbd>Alt+X</kbd> or click **Execute -> Execute SQL Script** on the context menu or **SQL Editor -> Execute SQL Script** on the main menu or in the main toolbar.
 This executes all queries in the current editor (or selected queries) as a script.
 DBeaver parses queries one by one using a statement delimiter (“;” by default) and executes them consecutively.
 You can configure the script execution behavior in the SQL editor preferences (Right-click the script and click **Preferences** on the context menu).